Prof Fern Terris-Prestholt

-In 2015, she took a study leave at the Dalla Lana School of Public Health at the University of Toronto, where she worked on a paper estimating the dynamic effects of condom social marketting tools on uptake of male and female condoms (Journal of Heath Economics 2016) and another paper considering the role of discrete choice experiment as part of formative research for complex interventions (Trials 2019).
+In 2015, I took a study leave at the Dalla Lana School of Public Health at the University of Toronto, where she worked on a paper estimating the dynamic effects of condom social marketing tools on uptake of male and female condoms (Journal of Heath Economics 2016) and another paper considering the role of discrete choice experiment as part of formative research for complex interventions (Trials 2019).

-cost-effectiveness analysis, discrete choice experiments to estimate new uptake, and econometric analysis.
+Main methodologies used: cost-effectiveness analysis, discrete choice experiments to estimate new uptake, and econometric analysis.